 When we begin, as I have, to become very sensitive to the understanding of feminism and women's liberation, it is a profound experience for us because it basically says to me that we have been looking at life with only one eye open.
 When you open the other eye, you have to look differently at everything, not just ordination, or not just women in ministry.

 I think it is important, especially for priests and other men, to understand what the issue is and to know how important it is before we begin to talk about it.

 Secondly, the Church as an institution and a community has to be faithful to the teachings of Jesus.
-The Church has developed a social teaching based on the uniqueness of the human person.
+The Church has developed a social teaching based on 'uniqueness of the human person.
 This is the basis of all our social teaching.

 Thirdly, therefore, it is an issue of justice and equality.
 It is an issue for the Church's credibility as a sacrament of unity.
-We do no have the right to tell society how to structure its policies on women in the work force if we do not put into practice our own teaching.
+We do not have a right to tell society how to structure its policies on women in the work force if we do not put into practice our own teaching.
 I think this is the nub of the issue.